-KEY FOR COLOUR DETERMINATION OF OVERALL RISK VERY LOW Overall risk of transmission and further spread of COVID-19 in relation to the Event is considered very low .
-LOW Overall risk of transmission and further spread of COVID-19 in relation to the Event is considered low .
+KEY FOR COLOUR DETERMINATION OF OVERALL RISK VERY LOW Overall risk of transmission and further spread of COVID-19 in relation to the mass gathering is considered very low .
+LOW Overall risk of transmission and further spread of COVID-19 in relation to the mass gathering is considered low .
 Recommend checking whether mitigation measures can be strengthened.

-MODERATE Overall risk of transmission and further spread of COVID-19 in relation to the Event is considered moderate .
-Recommend significant efforts to improve mitigation measures or reduce risk of transmission (decrease risk assessment score). нідн Overall risk of transmission and further spread of COVID-19 in relation to theEvent is considered high .
+MODERATE Overall risk of transmission and further spread of COVID-19 in relation to the mass gathering is considered moderate .
+Recommend significant efforts to improve mitigation measures or reduce risk of transmission (decrease risk assessment score).
+HIGH Overall risk of transmission and further spread of COVID-19 in relation to the mass gathering is consdiered high .
 Recommend significant efforts to improve both mitigation measures and reduce risk of transmission (decrease risk assessment score).
-VERY HIGH Overall risk of transmission and further spread of COVID-19 in relation to the Event is considered very high .
+VERY HIGH Overall risk of transmission and further spread of COVID-19 in relation to the mass gathering is considered very high .